sbuschjaeger/PyPruning/Readme.md

 The software is written and maintained by [Sebastian Buschjäger](https://sbuschjaeger.github.io/) as part of his work at the [Chair for Artificial Intelligence](https://www-ai.cs.tu-dortmund.de) at the TU Dortmund University and the [Collaborative Research Center 876](https://sfb876.tu-dortmund.de).
 If you have any question feel free to contact me under sebastian.buschjaeger@tu-dortmund.de

-Special thanks goes to [Henri Petuker](mailto:henri.petuker@tu-dortmund.de) who provided parts of this implementation during his bachelor thesis.
+Special thanks goes to [Henri Petuker](mailto:henri.petuker@tu-dortmund.de) who provided parts of this implementation during his bachelor thesis and and [David Clemens](mailto:david.clemens@tu-dortmund.de) who made the logo.